All models are representations of reality

 Now-to-New project model — Version 1, 1990s

-There is more to this model than meets the eye.
-Adoptability and implementation factors are considered when evaluating ideas, and Now is compared with New throughout.
-Generally, New remains constant while Now progresses, but New can be redefined.
+This model is not as linear as it may appear.
+At every stage, each of the other stages is given careful consideration.
+Matters of adoptability and implementation are considered when evaluating ideas, and Now is compared with New throughout.
+Generally, New remains constant while Now evolves, although New is always open to revision.

 Version 3 — 2010s

-The Creative Lifecycle, analogous to human procreation, development and maturity.
+The Creative Lifecycle is analogous to human procreation, development and maturity.

 Version 4 — 2025